niklak/dom_query/README.md

 ## Features

-- `hashbrown` -- optional, standart hashmaps and hashsets will be replaced `hashbrown` hashmaps and hashsets;
+- `hashbrown` -- optional, standard hashmaps and hashsets will be replaced `hashbrown` hashmaps and hashsets;

 ## License